navi39/Selenium-Mocha-Test-Environment/README.md

 # Overview:
 Structured test automation environment aimed to test UI testing.
 In this example, it is used to test Evernote application, but with minimal modifications, it could be used as a starting point for test automation of any other web application.
-Tech stack:
+<br />Tech stack:
 - Node.js
 - Mochajs
-- Selenium Webdriver
-The project is structured according to POM (Page Object Model) pattern
+- Selenium Webdriver<br />The project is structured according to POM (Page Object Model) pattern

 # Project setup:
 - Install Node.js
 - Clone this repo to your desktop, go to its root directory and run:
-	- npm init -y
+	- "pm init -y"
-	- npm install selenium-webdriver
+	- "pm install selenium-webdriver"
-	- npm install chromedriver
+	- "pm install chromedriver"
-	- npm install --save-dev mocha
+	- "pm install --save-dev mocha"
 - Run test suite:
  - Open terminal and position in project root directory
  - Run "npm test"

 # Detailed project explanation:
-Tests run is defined in testsuite.js
+Tests run is defined in testsuite.js<br />
-Test implementation can be found in /test folder Methods used in test cases are defined in /pages folder In /utils folder are important files for the functioning of test environment:
+Test implementation can be found in "/test" folder<br />
+Methods used in test cases are defined in "/pages" folder<br />
+In "/utils" folder are important files for the functioning of test environment:<br />
-	common.js -> general methods that is used throughout the project init.js -> methods to initialize project
+- common.js -> general methods that is used throughout the project<br />
+- init.js -> methods to initialize project<br />

 # Possible issues:
-WHen multiple test are run in Chrome, sometimes they fail with error message:
+When multiple test are run in Chrome, sometimes they fail with error message:<br />
-Error: Server terminated early with status 1
+Error: Server terminated early with status 1<br />
-Solution: Uninstalling chromedriver package using
+Solution: Uninstalling and install chromedriver package using commands:<br />
-	"npm uninstall -g chromedriver" and installed again using
+- "npm uninstall -g chromedriver"<br />
-	"npm install -g chromedriver"
+- "npm install -g chromedriver"<br />

 # Helpful links:
 * [Selenium](https://www.selenium.dev/documentation/overview/)